-MLB commissioner Rob Manfred is unquestionably the worst thing ever to happen to baseball uniforms.
+MLB commissioner Rob Manfred is unquestionably the worst thing ever to happen to baseball uniforms and aesthetics.
 In the relatively short time since he took office on Jan.
 25, 2015, he has managed to destroy something many of us hold dear with what must grudgingly be acknowledged to be an impressive degree of ruthless efficiency.
 To prove this, let Facts be submitted to a candid world:

 • He has sold the side of the cap to New Era.